International Trade Landed Cost Calculation + Template

 You bought 250 backpacks from a supplier in China at a price of $10 per unit, for a total price of $2,500.
 The tariff is 2%, and the freight for the entire cargo is $500.
 You pay $100 for shipping insurance and $5 for each package sent to each customer (let’s assume that each order has a unit-you can see this calculation becomes tricky).
 Every transaction is processed in U.S. dollars, but you also pay a payment processing fee of $2 per unit.

-Here is how you can use the net landing cost formula to calculate the cost of imported goods:
+Landed cost analysis, here is how you can use the net landing cost formula to calculate the landed cost of imported goods:

 Shipping fee: The shipping fee for 250 units is US$500, or US$2/unit